Guatemalan dishes such as:

 Add to that the cost of any optional activities you’ll want to participate in.
 Only you know your spending habits!

-Tipping is not expected though it is greatly appreciated, especially since tourism and hospitality is one of the leading industries in Guatemala.
+Tipping is not expected though it is greatly appreciated, especially since tourism and hospitality are one of the leading industries in Guatemala.
 Adding 10% gratuity at restaurants is a suitable tip.